Title and statement of responsibility area

 The material was in the possession of Dr. Grad at his house until his death in 2010.
 Apart from some records that were moved after water damage, the records remained in the family house until 2016 when his wife Lottie (Renée) passed away.
 The remaining records were then moved to a storage locker until Dr. Grad's sons, Roland and Willis, transferred the records to the University of Manitoba Archives & Special Collections.
-Walter Meyer zu Erpen, President of the Survival Research Institute of Canada and William Carswell assisted with the transfer.
+Walter Meyer zu Erpen, President of the Survival Research Institute of Canada, and William Carswell assisted with the transfer.

 Scope and content

 The fonds has been arranged into 28 series.
 The records cover Grad's research into healing and his other formal research at McGill University.
 Among the series are correspondence, experiment data, publications, biographical material, his work with Wilhelm Reich and a selection of Grad's voluminous collection of clippings and articles.
-Grad's long association with the Subud religion that he shared with his wife Lottie (Renée) is also included.
+Grad's long association with the Subud spiritual movement that he shared with his wife Lottie (Renée) is also included.

 Immediate source of acquisition

 Availability of other formats

 Restrictions on access